Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: and Non-Leptonic and Semi-Leptonic Decays

 Mikolaj and J\"org confirmed the RI calculation of \cite{Ciuchini:1997bw} in an arbitrary covariant gauge and found the matrices $\Delta\hat r$ relating the RI scheme and the NDR scheme.
 In this manner we could also find the compatibility of the RI result in \cite{Ciuchini:1997bw} and our NDR result but the one loop matrices connecting these two schemes were clearly different from those given in \cite{Ciuchini:1997bw}.

-Unfortunately, our Italian colleagues did not agree with our interpretation of the strange form of their result but they admitted that the renormalization scheme they used was not the standard NDR scheme of \cite{Buras:1989xd} and that our result was more elegant and phenomenologically more useful.
+Unfortunately, our Italian colleagues did not agree with our interpretation of the strange form of their result, but they admitted that the renormalization scheme they used was not the standard NDR scheme of \cite{Buras:1989xd} and that our result was more elegant and phenomenologically more useful.
 In summary: the first NLO climb in the RI scheme related to the operators (\ref{normal}) and (\ref{normal1}) should be credited to the Italian group while in the NDR scheme to us.

 The operators in (\ref{normal}) and (\ref{normal1}) do not constitute the full set of six-dimensional four quark operators contributing to $\Delta F=1$ processes.
 In addition to QCD penguins and electroweak penguins of the SM there are other penguin operators.
 In our paper \cite{Buras:2000if} we have therefore generalized our analysis of two-loop anomalous dimensions to the full set of $\Delta F=1$ four-quark operators.
 These results are much less known but should be useful in the extensions of the SM one day.
+Indeed they played recently a very important role in the calculations of NLO QCD corrections to the WCs of non-leptonic operators both in the WET and the SMEFT as described briefly in Section~\ref{sec:SMEFT}.